 TCFD provides the opportunity to continue to refine our disclosures over time.
-We expect to evolve our reporting in line with industry developments and regulatory requirements, as well as to reflect our deeper climate knowledge and expected improvement in climate data availability and quality.
+We expect to evolve our reporting in line with industry developments and regulatory requirements and to reflect our deeper climate knowledge and expected improvement in climate data availability and quality.

-All data in this report is as of 31 December 2023, with a reporting period of 1 January 2023 - 31 December 2023.
+All data in this report is as of 31 December 2024, with a reporting period of 1 January 2024 to 31 December 2024.
 The disclosures in this report comply with the climate-related disclosure requirements in Chapter 2 of the FCA's ESG Sourcebook.